malcolmocean/owaat/README.md

 - Story length of up to 100 words
 - Optional story ending feature (with THE_END=1)
 - Custom story starting point (with INITIAL_TEXT)
+- Interactive mode where you can contribute words directly in the flow (with HUMAN=1)
+- Diagnostic verbose mode (with VERBOSE=1)
 - Modular architecture for easy customization

 ## Requirements